 Career Planning is a lifelong process of defining and working to achieve career goals.

-The Center for Career Development at Washington College is here to help students, alumni, parents, and prospective employers with all aspects of this process including self-assessment, career exploration, career experience and job search or graduate school planning.
+The Center for Career Development at Washington College is here to help you with all aspects of this process including self-assessment, career exploration, career experience and job search or graduate school planning.

 The Center for Career Development Offers:

 - Individual career consultation with a career counselor.

 - Career Fair visits and our own Career, Graduate & Professional School Fair

 - Washington College to Wall Street Program & other Professional Programs

 - Lifetime service to alumni

 When a dream internship turns into a dream job, everybody wins.
 When Lauren Bacharach ’16 traveled to North Carolina for her summer internship after graduating from WC in May, she had no idea what opportunity would surface next.